opsabarsec/langchain_demo/README.md

 I assume that you have Python and Anaconda installed.
 The second is not mandatory but recommended.

-- Optional step: create a conda environment to run this package Get to your terminal and run:
+- Optional step: Create a conda environment to run this package.
+Get to your terminal and run:

 conda create -n langchain_demo python=3.11.4

 conda activate langchain_demo

-- STEP 1: get the package and install dependencies in your environment.
+- STEP 1: Get the package and install dependencies in your environment.

-git clone <address of this package on github>
+git clone {address of this package on github}

 pip install -r /path/to/requirements.txt

 - STEP 2: Add your API key to connect to OPEN AI.